-Martin Mocker is a Research Affiliate of the MIT Sloan Center for Information Systems Research (CISR).
+Martin Mocker is an Academic Research Fellow with the MIT Center for Information Systems Research (CISR).
 Martin previously worked at MIT CISR for several years as a Research Scientist.

 Primarily, Martin is a professor of information systems at ESB Business School, Reutlingen University, Germany.
 His teaching and research focus on the digital transformations of big, old companies aiming to stay competitive in an increasingly digital economy.
 His research areas include enterprise and business architecture, digital platforms, and business complexity.